arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

   }
 ```

-Since we also have `raise` available inside `either` we can also write the same code using `either`, or even execute this function inside an `either` block as shown above.
+Since we also have `raise` available inside `either`, we can also write the same code using `either` or execute this function inside an `either` block as shown above.
 This behavior is also available as top-level functionality on `Either` itself if you prefer to use that.
-It can be achieved by using `catchOrThrow` instead of `catch`, and `mapLeft` to transform `SQLException` into `UserAlreadyExists`.
+It can be achieved using `catchOrThrow` instead of `catch` and `mapLeft` to transform `SQLException` into `UserAlreadyExists`.

 ```kotlin
 suspend fun insertUser(username: String, email: String): Either<UserAlreadyExists, Long> =